Efficient 3D Gaussian Splatting with Axis-Shared Rasterization and Order-independent Transmittance: MLP-based Order-Independent Transmittance

-\textbf{Insight-1:} \textit{Sorting is designed to obtain the decay factor.} The sorting process is indispensable for the original 3DGS due to $\alpha$ blending, which heavily relies on the relative depth order determined by the camera pose.
-However, reexamining the blending equation (\ref{eq:a_blending}), we note that the ultimate goal of sorting is to obtain the correct transmittance $T_{i}$.
-The Gaussians in front of the $i_\text{th}$ Gaussian have smaller depth, and each contributes a factor of $1-\alpha_j$ (for $j=0,1,\ldots,i-1$) in the cascade product.
-Since each $\alpha$ lies in the interval $(0,1)$, as the depth of the $i_\text{th}$ Gaussian increases, $T_{i}$ becomes smaller, effectively serving as a decay factor.
-This naturally raises the question: \textit{Can we directly derive the decay factor based on depth?}
+The sorting process is challenging for on-chip deployment, as analyzed in \textit{Challenge-2} (\secref{sec:challenge_sort}).
+But it is essential for the original 3DGS due to $\alpha$-blending, which depends critically on the relative depth order determined by the camera pose.
+However, reexamining the blending Equation~\eqref{eq:a_blending}, we observe that the ultimate objective of sorting is to compute the correct transmittance $T_{i}$.
+The Gaussians preceding the $i_\text{th}$ Gaussian have smaller depth, and each contributes a factor of $1-\alpha_j$ (for $j=0,1,\ldots,i-1$) in the cumulative product.
+Since each $\alpha$ lies in the interval $(0,1)$, as the depth of the $i_\text{th}$ Gaussian increases, the transmittance $T_{i}$ decreases, thereby serving as a decay factor.
+This naturally raises the question: \textit{Can we directly compute the decay factor based on depth?}

-\textbf{Insight-2:} \textit{The $\alpha$-blending for 3DGS is analogous to image composition.} The original 3DGS paper \cite{kerbl20233d} highlights that its $\alpha$-blending follows the same image formation model as NeRF-style volumetric rendering, whereas reusing the term “$\alpha$-blending” from classic computer graphics~\cite{porter1984compositing}.
-The term “$\alpha$” originates from the linear interpolation formula $\alpha A + (1-\alpha) B$~\cite{smith1995alpha}, also interpreted as the \textit{over} operation of image $A$ over $B$.
-Inspired by this connection, we observe that 3DGS $\alpha$-blending is similar to image composition. \figref{fig:blending} illustrates this using three Gaussians: 3DGS blends front-to-back (left), while standard image compositing is back-to-front (right).
-Here, $C_3$, $C_2$, and $C_1$ represent accumulated colors, computed via successive \textit{over} operations involving image colors and their opacities ($c$, $\alpha$), yielding the same final result as 3DGS.
-This equivalence generalizes to any number of Gaussians.
+\textbf{Inspiration from image composition.} The 3DGS paper~\cite{kerbl20233d} demonstrates that its $\alpha$-blending adopts the NeRF-style volumetric model, while reusing the classic graphics term~\cite{porter1984compositing}. “$\alpha$” stems from the interpolation $\alpha A + (1-\alpha) B$~\cite{smith1995alpha}, corresponding to the ``\textit{over}'' operation of $A$ over $B$.
+Thus, 3DGS blending is analogous to image composition. \figref{fig:blending} illustrates a three-Gaussian example: 3DGS blends front-to-back, while image compositing is back-to-front.
+In this context, $C_3$, $C_2$, and $C_1$ represent accumulated colors obtained through successive \textit{over} operations with colors and opacities ($c,\alpha$), yielding results identical to 3DGS.
+This equivalence readily generalizes to any number of Gaussians.

-Apparently, the \textit{over} operation is non-commutative, thus requiring costly depth sorting.
-Fortunately, several order-independent transparency (OIT) techniques have been proposed in computer graphics ~\cite{carpenter1984buffer, everitt2001interactive, munstermann2018moment, enderton2010stochastic,mcguire2013weighted}.
-Given the similarity between 3DGS and image composition, these methods offer inspiration for optimizing 3DGS sorting in our work.
-Among these methods, weighted OIT aligns well with Insight-1.
-By omitting the background contribution, equation (\ref{eq:blending}) is derived, where $C$ is the computed color, and $F(d_i)$ is a monotonic decreasing function with respect to depth $d_i$. \cite{mcguire2013weighted} proposes several general-purpose functions for $F(d_i)$, however, they often require scene-specific tuning to perform well.